CapsAdmin/NattLua/README.md

     -> | myfunc:3:14 : expected assignment or call expression got ❲symbol❳ (❲!❳)
 ```

 This works because there is no uncertainty about the code generated passed to the load function.
-If we did `body = "sum = sum + 1" .. (unknown_global as string)`, that would make the table itself become uncertain so that table.concat would return `string` and not the actual results of the concatenation.
+If we wrote `body = "sum = sum + 1" as string`, it would widen the body value in the table so, which in turn would cause table.concat return `string` and not the actual results of the concatenation.

 ## anagram proof